rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 **Required:** Required at the collection level only.

-This field describes the collection's linear footage, number of boxes, extent of oversized material, number of boxes of audiovisual material, and bytes of data and/or extent of physical media for born digital content.
+This field describes the collection's linear footage, number of boxes, extent of oversized material, number of boxes of audiovisual material, and bytes of data and/or extent of physical media for born-digital content.

 **Extent Subrecord in ArchivesSpace:**